Steve132/divify/README.md

 # divify

-Divify is a simple library to create a nicer syntax to build trees of elements in HTML5
+Divify is a simple library to create a nicer syntax to build trees of elements in HTML

-This is useful in all kinds of elements like material, semantic, skeleton, bootstrap, etc.

 For example, go from